yourboijake/EducationResearch/README.md

 * The relationship between spending and performance follows a concave parabola, meaning that moderately high spending schools outperform both low spending and very high spending schools
 * School spending accounts for very little of the variance in student outcomes
 * Because student outcomes tend to have only a weak relationship with spending, increased spending is unlikely to be the optimal policy for improving student performance

+For all the details regarding the code behind this project, see the script.r file, and for the data visualizations referenced in this summary, see the figures folder.